TPLO ACL Surgery

 The most common traumatic orthopedic injury in dogs of all ages and breeds is a tear of the cranial cruciate ligament, or CCL.
-By the late 1990s, tibial plateau leveling osteotomy, or TPLO surgery, became a common technique to address the condition due to its significant success in large and active canine patients.
+By the late 1990s, TPLO surgery for dogs, or tibial plateau leveling osteotomy, became a common technique to address the condition due to its significant success in large and active canine patients.
+This revolutionary approach for dog knee surgery redefines the tibial plateau's angle, ensuring stability in the knee joint without relying on the damaged ligament.

 Anatomy of the Stifle Joint